gangdong/gangdong.github.io/_posts/2019-09-15-Fingerprint-enroll.markdown

 categories: Android Fingerprint
 Published: true
 ---
-When we do fingerprint enrollment in android device, it will generate a fingerprint template finally contains the user's fingerprint information in a specified directory (for example, /data/vendor_de/0/fpdata/user.db), which depends on the system configuration.
+When we do fingerprint enrollment in android device, it will generate a fingerprint template that contains the user's fingerprint information in a specified directory (for example, /data/vendor_de/0/fpdata/user.db), which depends on the system configuration.

 During the template is being generated, there is a series of APIs calling in android system internally.
 Let's have a look about this process.